fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-15-diy-4g-broadband.md

 Once you have the router and modem sorted, you are almost good to go.
 All you need now is a SIM card from one of the mobile networks.
 I would advise that you try out SIM cards from different networks to see which one gives the best signal & speeds in your area.

 Personally, I myself went with Three.
 And, instead of choosing a broadband SIM, I got a [pre-paid SIM card](http://www.three.ie/online/voice/prepay/3pay-trio-sim/) from them.
 This has the advantage of giving you _unlimited_ data each month when you top up by €20 in one go.
 Don't worry that it is advertised as a phone SIM.
 There is no such thing.
 You are using this for data only and won't be using it for calls or SMS and that is OK.
 If you went with a Three broadband SIM, you would be limited to a low monthly data cap, plus you can get a nasty bill if you go over your allocation.
-This is why I would advise against this, and instead go for the pre-pay.
+This is why I would advise against this, and instead go for the pre-pay option.

 ## Putting it all together